MiriamFascetta/dla-exam/README.md

 - ε: 0.30, Accuracy on adversarial: 5.79%

 **Comment**:
-Performance degrade as ε value increases
+As ε increases, the perturbation becomes more aggressive, leading to a drop in accuracy.

 ### Exercise 2.2

-The implementation of FGSM is used to augment the training dataset with adversarial samples using this loss
+To increase robustness, FGSM is used to generate adversarial samples during training.
+The following composite loss was used:

-L(θ, x, y)= α * L(θ, x, y) + (1 - α) * L(θ, x + ε * sign (∇_x L(θ, x, y_TRUE), y))
+L(θ, x, y)= α * L(θ, x, y) + (1 - α) * L(θ, x + ε * sign (∇ₓ L(θ, x, y_TRUE), y))

-with ε = 0.01
+with ε = 0.01.

-Then the model is evaluated to see if it is more (or less) robust to ID samples using the OOD detection pipeline and metrics implemented in Exercise 1.
+Then the model is evaluated using the OOD detection setup and metrics from Exercise 1.

-The accuracies for the different values of ε changed to:
+The accuracies after training:

 - ε: 0.00 (no pertubation), Accuracy on adversarial: 86.81%
 - ε: 0.01, Accuracy on adversarial: 76.38%